 Unsurprisingly, there has been no mention of the missing vessels from North Korea.

 How did those on board die?

 Are they defectors?
+Or spies?

 Why would fishermen take this risk?